Laythe-lang/Laythe-vscode/README.md

 ## Features

 This extension currently provides syntax highlighting and basic language configuration.
-In the future language server features will eventually be added.
+In the future language server features and debugging will eventually be included.